Peter Hubert Desvignes: Biography

 Since little is known about his early career in England—the lone documented commission is a stable for a merchant in Liverpool—the city palace of the Liechtenstein family, lavishly renovated and altered at great expense with new, over-the-top neo-rococo interiors and furnishings, is seen as Desvignes' major accomplishment and masterpiece.
 One of the most costly interior projects of the 19th century in Vienna, it is the earliest—and remains to this day the most important and outstanding—example of rococo-revival architecture in Vienna.
 Desvignes, working closely with mostly local craftsmen, was responsible for the planning and execution of the rooms and many of their furnishings.
 A two-story garden pavilion, connected by a bridge to the palace and formerly located on the no longer extant city ramparts is the only documented example of an executed building designed in its entirety by the architect.
 Over time, the renown of several of the craftsmen he employed for the Liechtenstein project outshone his own.
 His furniture designs were carried out by the firm of Carl Leistler, which at the time had Michael Thonet under contract.
 Thonet also created a series of intricate marquetry floors for the palace.
 Desvignes supported Thonet for two years and helped him establish himself in business.

 Following his long stay in Vienna Desvignes returned to England in 1849 where, despite his many attempts, he was unable to build on the architectural success he had achieved in Vienna.
-As a young man in 1827 he had developed a so-called "Speiragraph", an early prototype for the spirograph; he evidently continued on with experiments and inventions, and on February 27, 1860, received British patent no. 537 for 28 monocular and stereoscopic variations of cylindrical stroboscopic devices (see zoetrope).
+As a young man in 1827 he had developed a so-called "Speiragraph", an early prototype for the spirograph.

+He evidently continued on with experiments and inventions, and on 27 February 1860 received British patent no. 537 for 28 monocular and stereoscopic variations of cylindrical stroboscopic devices (see zoetrope).
+Desvignes' Mimoscope later received an honourable mention "for ingenuity of construction" at the 1862 International Exhibition in London.
+It could "exhibit drawings, models, single or stereoscopic photographs, so as to animate animal movements, or that of machinery, showing various other illusions."

+Death

 He died at his home (the family owned both Hither Green Lodge and Wilderness House in Lewisham) and was buried in the family plot in the churchyard of St. Mary's Church, Lewisham.
-His collection of paintings was sold at auction on January 17 and April 2, 1885, at Christie, Mason & Woods in London.
+His collection of paintings was sold at auction on 17 January and 2 April 1885, at Christie, Mason & Woods in London.